sparkbox/sparkpress-wordpress-starter/README.md

 ## Custom Blocks

 We have a plugin for custom blocks called `example-blocks`, which lives in `src/plugins`.
-For the blocks to be available in WordPress, these steps must be taken:
+For the blocks to be available in WordPress, you must activate the "Example Blocks" plugin from the WordPress admin's plugins page.

-1. Run `npm run plugins:install` to install the plugin's npm dependencies
-1. Run `npm start` for local development (this runs the plugin's `npm start` command)
-1. Activate the "Example Blocks" plugin from the WordPress menu

-For production builds, running `npm run build:prod` will also work, outputting production bundles for the blocks.
+The plugins can be built with `npm run plugins:dev` or `npm run plugins:build`, but that generally shouldn't be necessary, since those scripts are run as part of the standard `npm start` and `npm run build:prod` scripts.

 ### Creating a New Custom Block

 Follow these steps to create a new custom block and wire it up with the normal development/build processes:

-1. Create a new folder at `src/plugins/example-blocks/blocks/<block-name>`
+1. Create a new folder at `src/plugins/example-blocks/src/<block-name>`
 1. Either copy files from another block or manually create these files:
    - `block.json`: configuration/metadata for the block
-   - `src/index.js`: entry point for the JS bundle
+   - `index.js`: entry point for the JS bundle
-   - `src/edit.js`: the component used while editing
+   - `edit.js`: the component used while editing
-   - `src/save.js`: the component rendered on the site
+   - `save.js`: the component rendered on the site
+   - `view.js`: any JS that needs to run when the block is rendered on a non-admin page (optional)
-   - `src/editor.scss`: custom styles for the editor view
+   - `editor.scss`: custom styles for the editor view
-   - `src/style.scss`: custom styles for the block when rendered on the site
+   - `style.scss`: custom styles for the block when rendered on the site
-1. Configure the custom block by updating `block.json`, namely the `name`, `title`, `icon`, and `description` fields
+1. Configure the custom block by updating `block.json`, namely the `name`, `title`, `icon`, and `description` fields.
+If you don't need a `view.js` file, delete the `viewScript` key.
 1. Implement the edit function, which will usually be form controls corresponding to attributes that you define in `index.js`
 1. Implement the save function, which will consume the attributes defined in `index.js` and render the block's desired markup